And Then We Danced

-And Then We Danced (და ჩვენ ვიცეკვეთ, Da chven vitsek'vet) is a 2019 Georgian drama film directed by Levan Akin.
+And Then We Danced (და ჩვენ ვიცეკვეთ, Da chven vitsek'vet) is a 2019 drama film directed by Levan Akin.
 It was premiered in the Directors' Fortnight section at the 2019 Cannes Film Festival where it received a fifteen-minute standing ovation.
 It was one of the most favourably reviewed films out of Cannes that year.
 It was selected as the Swedish entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.
 Screening of the film in Georgia sparked protests, due to its portrayal of a gay love affair.

 Development

 In an interview with the Zurich Film Festival, director Levin Akin said that he was inspired by images of the 2013 Tbilisi anti-homophobia rally protests where dozens of young people protesting homophobia were violently attacked by thousands of counter-protesters from the Georgian Orthodox Church.
 He visited Tbilisi in 2016 to do research on the situation and was inspired to make the film as a discussion on the development of tradition and identity as opposed to a more conventional coming out narrative.

 The film was logistically difficult to shoot.
 Due to the nature of the film and prevalent homophobia in Georgia, an alternative story was told to onlookers that the film was about a French tourist who falls in love with Georgian culture.
 Actors and locations that agreed to be in the film would later refuse to participate due to the nature of the film or fear of backlash.
 The production crew received death threats and had to hire security while on set.
 Both lead actors Levan Gelbakhiani and Bachi Valishvili, who were contacted by Akin via social media, initially refused the offered roles due to concerns about backlash in Georgia and how it would affect their future careers.